superfly/docs/laravel/the-basics/databases.html.md

 <ol>
 <li>Get the database application's app-name from its `fly.toml`</li>
 <li>Generate the pattern for your database application's  Fly .internal Address: `"<app-name>.internal"`</li>
-<li>Use the Fly .internal Address retrieved above in your Laravel application's `fly.toml` configuration for connecting with the database</li>
+<li>Configure your Laravel application's `fly.toml` to connect with the Fly .internal Address retrieved above</li>
 </ol>